Autism: The Musical

-Autism: The Musical is an independent documentary film directed by Tricia Regan.
-In April 2007, the film premiered at the Tribeca Film Festival in New York City.
-The film recounts six months of the lives of five children who are on the autism spectrum in Los Angeles, California as they write and rehearse for an original stage production.
+Autism: The Musical is a documentary television movie written and directed by Tricia Regan.
+The film recounts six months in the lives of five autistic children in Los Angeles, California as they write and rehearse for an original stage production.

+In April 2007, the film premiered at the Tribeca Film Festival in New York City before airing as a special on HBO in March 2008.

 Synopsis

-The film recounts six months in the 2005-06 lives of five autistic children and their parents in Los Angeles, California as their children write and rehearse for an original stage production.
+The film recounts six months in the lives of five autistic children and their parents in Los Angeles, California as the children write and rehearse for an original stage production.
 The children featured in the film have one or more things they excel at doing if only given the training they need to communicate and develop those skills.

-Several of the parents appearing in the film are well known in their own right, such as Rosanne Katon-Walden, her husband Richard M Walden, and Stephen Stills.
-They and the other parents round out a cast of real-life parents struggling with their strained marriages while dealing with the sometimes overwhelming needs of their children with autism.
+Several of the parents appearing in the film are well known in their own right, such as Rosanne Katon and Stephen Stills.
+They and the other parents round out a cast of real-life parents struggling with their strained marriages while dealing with the sometimes overwhelming needs of their autistic children.

 Production

 An idea for the film was first raised in July 2005, as a potential 48 Hour Film Project, but did not materialize.
-However, in that same year, noted acting coach Elaine Hall founded The Miracle Project, a nonprofit, Sherman Oaks, California based theater group for children with autism and other disabilities.
+However, in that same year, noted acting coach Elaine Hall founded The Miracle Project, a nonprofit, Sherman Oaks, California based theater group for autistic and other disabled children.
 In late 2005, Tricia Regan began filming the six-month rehearsal process at Vista Del Mar Child and Family Services recreation room in Los Angeles.
 Regan is said to have collected more than 400 hours of raw material, winnowing the documentary to five complementary family narratives.
 The title of the film emerged only in the late stages of editing.

-In March 2007, reality show producers Bunim/Murray Productions expanded its business into films and made Autism: The Musical its first acquisition.
+In March 2007, reality show producer Bunim/Murray Productions expanded its business into films and made Autism: The Musical its first acquisition.
 Bunim/Murray Productions came on board toward the end of shooting to join In Effect Films in producing the film.

 Distribution

-After its premiere on April 18, 2007 at Robert De Niro's sixth annual Tribeca Film Festival, the film enjoyed a limited theatrical run in several US cities in 2007.
+After its premiere on April 18, 2007, at Robert De Niro's sixth annual Tribeca Film Festival, the film enjoyed a limited theatrical run in several US cities in 2007.
 Among its many awards, the film received the best documentary award at the 10th annual Newport International Film Festival in June 2007.
 The film was purchased for broadcast beginning March 25, 2008 by HBO.

 The film was released on DVD in 2008 by Docurama Films.